WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## UI

-Initialism for User Interface.
+Initialism for *User Interface*.
 Use uppercase.

 Don't use *UI* to generically refer to UI elements.
 Instead, use the specific UI element term.